 It's really striking.

-Okay, now it's it's um not a mystery to me because I know that they were coming from a much more advanced age and that we were all dropping down into the stupid years of the Kali Yuga down here.
+Okay, now it's not a mystery to me because I know that they were coming from a much more advanced age and that we were all dropping down into the stupid years of the Kali Yuga down here.

-That's not what the Hurrians meant by that word, okay.
+That's not what the Hurrians meant by that word, okay?

 Okay, so get this.

-Um so it doesn't have a referential point.
+So it doesn't have a referential point.

 It's not like you can say it's over in that other room, right?